phuoctrung96/Sardine-Dashboard/frontend/README.md

 #### DON'Ts

-- Don't directly get search params from the URL by `const params = new URLSearchParams(location.search);`
 - Don't use old react-router v5 techniques.
 We are using react-router v6.
 - Don't overuse `state` in react-router.
 It is difficult to specify the type of the state.
 Please consider using the global state management like Zustand.